-Welcome to the fourth installment of my five-part article series discussing music composition techniques that heighten tension and suspense for video game projects.
-These articles are based on the presentation I gave at this year’s Game Developers Conference in San Francisco, entitled Homefront to God of War: Using Music to Build Suspense.
+Delighted you’re here!
+I’m video game composer Winifred Phillips, and I’m happy to welcome you back to the last of my four-part article series exploring how game music can best enhance the sensation of presence in Virtual Reality!
+These articles are based on the presentation I gave at this year’s Game Developer’s Conference in San Francisco, entitled How Music Enhances Virtual Presence (I’ve included the official description of my talk at this end of this article).
 If you haven’t read the previous three articles, you’ll find them here:

-Welcome back to our five part discussion of the role that video game music can play in enhancing tension and promoting suspenseful gameplay!
-These articles are based on the presentation I gave at this year’s Game Developers Conference in San Francisco, entitled Homefront to God of War: Using Music to Build Suspense.
+Delighted you’re here!
+I’m video game music composer Winifred Phillips.
+Welcome back to our four part discussion of how game music can enhance presence in awesome virtual reality video games!
+These articles are based on the presentation I gave at this year’s gathering of the famous Game Developer’s Conference in San Francisco.
+My talk was entitled How Music Enhances Virtual Presence (I’ve included the official description of my talk at this end of this article).
 If you haven’t read the previous two articles, you’ll find them here: